ethereum/consensus-specs/specs/networking/p2p-interface.md

 It consists of four main sections:

 1. A specification of the network fundamentals detailing the two network configurations: interoperability test network and mainnet launch.
-2. A specification of the three network interaction *domains* of Eth 2.0: (a) the gossip domain, (b) the discovery domain, and (c) the Req/Resp domain.
+2. A specification of the three network interaction *domains* of Eth2: (a) the gossip domain, (b) the discovery domain, and (c) the Req/Resp domain.
 3. The rationale and further explanation for the design choices made in the previous two sections.
-4. An analysis of the maturity/state of the libp2p features required by this spec across the languages in which Eth 2.0 clients are being developed.
+4. An analysis of the maturity/state of the libp2p features required by this spec across the languages in which Eth2 clients are being developed.

 ## Table of contents